gustaz/blockchain-VU/README.md

 -if allows input through a file.

--c allows collission resistance testing.
+-c allows collision resistance testing.

 -g allows for generation of files.